nwoltman/node-mysql-plus/README.md

 }).then(result => {
   // result is the result of inserting "Rover" into `pets` }).catch(err => {
-  // If this is called then the inserts will have been rolled back });
+  // An error occurred and the inserts have been rolled back });
 ```